epam/edp-install/docs/operator-guide/edp-access-model.md

 After the `GerritGroupMember` resource is created, the user will have the permissions and access levels associated with that group.

-## EDP Portal and EKS Cluster
+## KubeRocketCI Portal and EKS Cluster

 Both Portal and EKS Cluster use Keycloak groups for controlling access.
 Users need to be added to the required group in Keycloak to get access.
-The groups that are used for access control are in the `openshift` realm.
+The groups that are used for access control are in the `broker` realm.

 !!! note
-    The `openshift` realm is used because a Keycloak client for OIDC is in this realm.
+    The `broker` realm is used because a Keycloak client for OIDC is in this realm.

 ### Keycloak Groups

 There are two types of groups provided for users:

 - Independent group: provides the minimum required permission set.